nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:information_source: Please note that you are not allowed to edit or
 change the hospital list in CareFlow.
-However, if you believe that a hospital is missing from our directory, please feel free to [contact us](https://ay2223s2-cs2103t-w09-3.github.io/tp/AboutUs.html) and let us know.
+However, if you believe that a hospital is missing from our directory, please feel free to <a href="https://ay2223s2-cs2103t-w09-3.github.io/tp/AboutUs.html">contact us</a> and let us know.
 We are committed to constantly improving our software to meet your needs.
 </div>

 [↑ Back to top](#top)